uchicago-cs/cmsc22000/website/content/labs/lab6.md

 Save this as a `.travis.yml` file in the root of your repository; commit it, but don't push it just yet.

+{{% note %}}
+Files that start with a period, like `.travis.yml`, are hidden by default on a UNIX system.
+This means the file won't appear if you use `ls` from the terminal; you will need to include the `-a` option to be able to see it (i.e., `ls -a` instead of `ls`, and `ls -al` instead of `ls -l`).
+If you are using a graphical file browser, you may need to select a "Show Hidden Files" option somewhere to be able to see the file.
+{{% /note %}}

 By default, a Travis CI file will specify a single job that is run whenever we push any code to our repository (later on we'll see how to specify multiple jobs).
 In this file, we specify some options that will affect how the job is run:

 - `os: linux` specifies that the job should be run on a Linux environment.